jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/05/2017-05-03-programming-by-wishful-thinking.md

 Then I try to call functions (which are not yet implemented) with as little set of parameters as possible -- only those parameters that I think are needed at this particular point in the app.

-For example, at the level of the user interface (the Presenter, Controller, etc.), I start to write something like this:
+For example, at the level of the user interface (the Presenter, Controller, etc.), I start to call functions like this...

 ``` java
 bookmark(item); or item.bookmark();
 ```

-Or this
+... or this ...

 ``` java
 int steps = someObject.getNumberOfStepsFor(date);
 ```

+... even though they are not yet implemented.

 <!--
 <div class="message">